Introduction

 The quench frequency was in dire need

 of adjustment to start with.
 I found it to be about 20Kc/s.
-Nice 1000c/s
+This causes

-beat with the pilot tone there!
-First thing was to try replacing the two
+a 1000c/s beat with the pilot tone.
+First thing was to try replacing the

-distortion was improved but the whistle was still there.
-As mentioned in
+The distortion was improved, but the whistle was still there.
+As mentioned

-the Fremodyne article, the quench frequency can be controlled by the 150K
+in the Fremodyne article, the quench frequency can be controlled by the

-in the stabilising circuit, within limits.
-Experimenting with various resistors
+150K in the stabilising circuit, within limits.
+Experimenting with various

 With my outdoor 5 element Exastereo FM